 - USDOT Number

-All freight brokers are required to have a USDOT (U.S. Department of Transportation) number.
+All truckload brokers are required to have a USDOT (U.S. Department of Transportation) number.
 You can get this by filling up an application online with the URS (Unified Registration System), and you don’t need to pay for anything.
-States require brokers to have a valid USDOT number for the licensing process through the FMCSA.
+States require freight brokers to have a valid USDOT number for the licensing process through the FMCSA.

 - Broker Authority

-The FMCSA requires any individual transporting goods for money or helps in the process like how freight brokers are doing to have a broker authority from the organization itself.
-Having operating authority allows you to run your business legally as a freight broker.
-You’ll need to have a valid USDOT number before applying for operating authority online through the FMCSA’s online registration system.
+The FMCSA requires any individual transporting goods for money or helps in the process, like how freight brokers are doing, to have a broker authority from the organization itself.
+Operating authority allows you to run your business legally as a freight broker.
+You’ll need a valid USDOT number before applying for operating authority online through the FMCSA’s online registration system.

-As part of getting a freight broker license, you’ll need to get a freight broker bond (BMC-84 or surety bond) or a trust fund (BMC-85).
+To understand how to become a truck broker and get a freight broker license, you’ll need to get a freight broker bond (BMC-84 or surety bond) or a trust fund (BMC-85).
 A freight broker bond is required for freight brokers operating in America, as the bond protects shippers and carries against unlawful actions of unlicensed freight brokers.
 The surety bond comes with a large fee of $75,000 but doesn’t require a freight broker to pay the entire amount upfront for the bond.

 Instead, you can pay your freight broker bond in increments, usually $500 to $2,000 per year, depending on your credit history and current financial standing—the FMCSA prices BMC-84 surety bonds as a percentage of the total bond amount.